Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 After living in China for over 3 years, including 1 year in Shanghai, I’m sharing all my honest experiences, practical tips, and real recommendations about visiting Shanghai’s most famous (and controversial) tourist attraction.

-I included several videos to give you the best and most real insights.
+I included several videos to give you the best, most authentic insights.

 Long story short: I’d say yes, Yu Garden is worth visiting!